aayushsapkota9/health-library-backend/README.md

 $ npm run start:prod
 ```

-# Stop the app once and seed the database using
+# Stop the app once and seed the database

 ```bash
 # development